Punch (drink): Non-alcoholic

-Non-alcoholic varieties, which are especially given to children as well as adults who do not drink alcohol, typically include a mix of fruit juice, water, and a sweetener such as sugar or honey.
+Non-alcoholic varieties, which are especially given to children, as well as adults who do not drink alcohol, typically include a mix of fruit juice, water, and a sweetener, such as sugar or honey.
 Lemon-lime soda, ginger ale, or other fruit-flavored carbonated sodas are often added.
-It also often contains slices or chunks of actual fruit such as oranges and pineapple.
+It also often contains slices or chunks of actual fruit, such as oranges and pineapple.
 The non-alcoholic versions are typically served at school dances, church functions, picnics, and other similar social occasions.

 Commercial manufacturers distribute many types of "fruit punch" beverages.
 These are usually colored red.
 Despite the name, most brands contain only a small fraction of actual fruit juice; the major constituents are typically sugar or corn syrup, citric acid, and artificial flavors.
 They may also be carbonated or nonalcoholic cocktail mixers.
 Hawaiian Punch, Hi-C and Minute Maid are three of the better-known brands in the US.
 Other related drinks include Kool-Aid powdered drink mix, fassionola, and Tiki Punch (a carbonated soft drink from Shasta).

 Alcoholic

 Historically, most spirit based early alcoholic punches were made using either arrack or rum.
 Bajan (Barbadian) rum punch is one of the oldest rum punches and has a simple recipe enshrined in a national rhyme: "One of Sour, Two of Sweet, Three of Strong, Four of Weak."
 That is: one part lime juice, two parts sweetener, three parts rum (preferably Barbados), and four parts water.
 It is served with a dash or two of Angostura bitters and nutmeg.

 There are many rum-based punches, including Planter's Punch, Fish House Punch, Caribbean Rum Punch, and others.
 Arrack based punches were included in Jacob Grohusko's 1910 and Charles Mahoney's 1912 bartenders guides, and an early recipe for arrack punch was written by Pehr Osbeck, Olof Torén, and Carl Gustaf Ekeberg in their 1771 book, A Voyage to China and the East Indies:

 Alcoholic punches are common among parties for college and university students.
 These punches tend to be highly alcoholic and made with cheap ingredients.
-They may be referred to by names such as "grain punch" (made with high-proof grain alcohol and sundry mixers) or "Jungle Juice" (liquor of various sorts brought to a BYOB party, mixed in a lined trash can with various carbonated beverages, kool-aid, or whatever is on hand).
+They may be referred to by names such as "grain punch" (made with high-proof grain alcohol and sundry mixers) or "jungle juice" (liquor of various sorts brought to a BYOB party, often mixed in an improvised large container such as a trash can with various carbonated beverages, kool-aid, or whatever is on hand).
 Some exclude additional water altogether and have 30% alcohol by volume (ABV) or more.